Endeios/samlv2app/readme.md

 ### 1. The starting step

-We start from a pretty spring boot application with spring security, without database.
+We start from a pretty basic spring boot application with spring security, without database.
+It has a login screen, some users and roles (not used), a public page (the index) and a secret page ("/secret").
+There is no static resources.
+I use CDN, and i don't need to talk about how to serve static resources with spring security.

+There are also a couple of tests that ensure that login screen behaves as expected, the anonymous resource is available, the secret one needs login.